Ashraam/laravel-simple-cart/README.md

 // You can use an instance of CartItem Cart::has('13b1fc03bd99f6eac794faef45fbc057');

+// Alternatively, you can find an item by its id and options
+// It will return an instance of CartItem or null if not found Cart::find(id: 'product-1', options: ['size' => 'M']);

 // Returns a collection of filtered items
 // You have access to all the CartItem methods available Cart::search(function($item) {